flutter/website/src/release/breaking-changes/android-predictive-back.md

 ## Summary

-Flutter's just-in-time navigation APIs, like `WillPopScope` and `Navigator.willPop`, are being replaced with a set of ahead-of-time APIs in order to support Android 14's Predictive Back feature.
+To support Android 14's Predictive Back feature, a set of ahead-of-time APIs have replaced just-in-time navigation APIs, like `WillPopScope` and `Navigator.willPop`.

 ## Background

 Android 14 introduced the
 [Predictive Back feature](https://developer.android.com/guide/navigation/predictive-back-gesture),
-which allows the user to peek behind the current route during a valid back gesture and decide whether or not to continue back or to cancel the gesture.
+which allows the user to peek behind the current route during a valid back gesture and decide whether to continue back or to cancel the gesture.
 This was incompatible with Flutter's navigation APIs that allow the developer to cancel a back gesture after it is received.

 With predictive back, the back animation begins immediately when the user initiates the gesture and before it has been committed.
 There is no